codaamok/Get-CMUnusedSources/README.md

 - A list of names for the content objects used by the folder.*
 - `An intermediate folder (sub or parent folder)`: a sub or parent folders of a folder used by a content object.
-- `Access denied`: a folder that the user running the script does not have read access to.
+- `Access denied` or `Access denied (elevation required`): a folder that the user running the script does not have read access to.
 - `Not used`: a folder that is not used by any content objects.

 \* for Applications, the naming convention will be `<Application name>::<Deployment Type name>`.